Caring for someone with cancer

 - shopping

-- transport to or from medical appointments
+- transport to and from medical appointments

 What is respite care?

-Being a carer can be stressful and difficult; respite services allow you to take a break and look after yourself.
+Being a carer can be stressful and difficult.
+Respite services allow you to take a break and look after yourself.

 What is palliative care?

-Palliative care is supportive care that allows a person with a cancer to have the best possible quality of life.
-Palliative care does not aim to cure an illness but may be given alongside treatments for cancer.
-Palliative care can started from the time of diagnosis to help manage symptoms and side effects from treatment.
+Palliative care is supportive care that allows a person living with cancer to have the best possible quality of life.
+Palliative care does not aim to cure an illness but may happen alongside treatments for cancer.

 Resources and support